Meghan Kinita: person of interest

 Why do it?
 A few reasons.
 I think there is a market for the style and the size of pieces that I make.
 They are like treasures or like small decorative items, which I believe suits people’s lives these days.
 I think it has a cultural appeal.
 I think it has a good gift giving aesthetic.
 Many pieces are very affordable as treats or for yourself or for your best friend.
 A tiny bit of luxury to it.

-Clay deets: No, I’m a complete jerk, I’m one of those new comers who did not take it professionally in art school for 4 years and don’t have an art degree however I’m a student of life, I do a lot of art.
+Clay deets: No, I’m a complete jerk, I’m one of those new comers who did not take it professionally in art school for 4 years and don’t have an art degree however, I’m a student of life.
+I do a lot of art.
 Anything I’ve learned, I’ve learned from my mentor Crystal.
 Trial and error and on the internet. …we talk a little bit about having a career while learning a new skill and the challenges/limitations in balancing them *sigh*

 How do you pick the clay that you use?
-I tend to generally pick a very light clay, it’s a not porcelain it’s a few stages down there.
+I tend to generally pick a very light clay, it’s a not porcelain, it’s a few stages down there.
 It’s very easy to stretch, it’s good for vases.
 Bud vases, Dishes those types of things.
 It fires really light in the end so whatever type of glaze you put on it it’s going to be more true to the tone.
 The transition of colour theory from hair to glazes seems natural enough to me, I can see the appeal

-Opportunities: Lucky girl was big.
+Opportunities: Lucky Girl was big.
 The weekend after Lucky Girl was happening there was another huge pop up and almost everyone who showed up was like “will you have more and will you be at this show? (asking about future pop-ups) This summer was getting to be a pop-up at urban outfitters.
-My friend Andrew who used to work there was in charge of helping aquire some artist at “Doers and Dreamers.”
+My friend Andrew who used to work there was in charge of helping acquire some artist at “Doers and Dreamers.”
 Its’ curated, juried.
 There is just a small amount of people who had been there.
 It went really well and after it was almost like it created a buzz.

 Collabs: I have a few collabs in the works.
 Some pretty adorable up and coming artist.
 I have had requests to do ceramic pet accessories in the New Year bhahaha!
 Umm, so someone is suggesting that I make these little cactus pots so that people can grow cat grass.
 I make these cactus pots for air plants but people are suggesting (above) I don’t want to get too “kitchy” with it though.